msjaiswal/book-notes/Building Microservices.markdown

 ### What are Microservices?
 Microservices are small, independently deployable, autonomous services that work together.
-THey are small and focussed on doing one thing well.
+They are small and focussed on doing one thing well.
 Microservices takes the approach of Single Responsibility Principle to independent services.
 Microservices architecture asks you to break down your system in to multiple such microservices which interact with each other to accomplish the larger goal.

 #### How small can it go ?
 Smaller services => More number of services => more independence => More [operational complexity](https://github.com/msjaiswal/book-notes/blob/master/Effective%20Engineer.markdown#reduce-operational-complexity).

-It's turns out to be a tradeoff about how small you can make your microservice.
+It's turns out that deciding on size is a tradeoff between independence and the operation overhead.
-Nanoservice is an antipattern where a service is too fine-grained.
+Extreme case of the tradeoff, a nanoservice, is an antipattern where a service is too fine-grained.
 A nanoservice is a service whose overhead (communications, maintenance, and so on) outweighs its utility.